By: E.C. Fisher

 When I first read the outline of this book, I for some reason was expecting it to be the journey of the war between Lucifer and God, with Lucifer obviously winning the battle.
 But that was not the case.
-In fact it was my own miss reading that caused me to think this because as I came back to the recap I realized that Lucifer already has the throne and Michael is there to reclaim what was stolen.
+In fact, it was my own miss reading that caused me to think this because as I came back to the recap I realized that Lucifer already has the throne and Michael is there to reclaim what was stolen.
 So I wanted to clarify that.

-The Deceived has a lot of positives going for it and I will get them lastly because I want that to be your final impression of the book.
+The Deceived has a lot of positives going for it and I will get them last because I want that to be your final impression of the book.
 But for now here are my dislikes.
 I know that it may not be the same for everyone but for me (it is my review) this is them.

-The cover…..I know, I know “Never judge a book by it’s cover”, but it’s there and well… I think after reading this book this cover doesn’t match the inner workings.
+The cover…..I know, I know “Never judge a book by its cover”, but it’s there and well… I think after reading this book this cover doesn’t match the inner workings.
 I know how this may come out as harsh but it makes the book feel too juvenile.
 Like R.L.
-Stine Goosebumps, should be the prime target for this book.
+Stine Goosebumps should be the prime target for this book.
 That is not the case though.
 This book is definitely meant for adults I’d say late teens + and this cover just doesn’t say that.

 UPDATE : OCT 6th, 2017